syncfusion-content/wpf-docs/wpf/SfDataGrid/Appearance.md

 _DataGrid with Freeze panes_

-> Note:  * While grouping, the FrozenColumnCount denotes only the actual DataColumns instead of any indent columns.
+N>  * While grouping, the FrozenColumnCount denotes only the actual DataColumns instead of any indent columns.
 So that the Indent columns automatically froze when initializing the FrozenColumnCount. * Header and TableSummary rows that are frozen by default works regardless of the FrozenRowsCount and FooterRowsCount properties. * The count should be less than the number of rows or columns in view.